j-chad/math-toolbox/README.md

 If you would like to contribute or have any ideas please email me (address is on my profile.) or raise an issue.
 Pull requests are welcome!

 ## Usage
+Tested on python 3.7.2.
+May or may not work on other 3.x.x releases.
 ```python
 >>> from toolbox.vectors import Vector